The Tesla Powerwall is the world’s most advanced home battery.

 We are also seeing many households store solar energy during the day when they are out, run their home through the evening, and then empty the remaining solar electricity into their electric car.
 The battery is then completely empty, to repeat the cycle again the next day.

 The Powerwall can supply 5kW of power at any one instant, so can cover the usage of all but the most thirsty appliances running at the same time.
 A kettle, at 3kW, would be fine, but electric power showers (10kW), and fast EV chargers (7kW) would only be partially covered.

 For buildings with greater power needs, such as some businesses, it's possible to incorporate multiple Tesla Powerwall 2 units into your system, increasing the amount of battery storage capacity available, and the instantaneous power that can be delivered.
 Depending on the number of Powerwall units included in your setup and the electricity demands of the home or business, this could mean that you have enough electricity stored to power the building for significantly longer than with a single Powerwall unit.

-The current price for a fully installed Tesla Powerwall 2 system will be between £8,600 and £10,500 depending on the complexity of the installation needed – namely whether you are on single or three phase supply, and the VAT rate you are eligible for.
-You can contact us for an accurate quote of installation costs for a Powerwall 2 at your home or business.
+The current price for a fully installed Tesla Powerwall 2 system starts from £9,750 for a standard system, but depends on the complexity of the installation needed – namely whether you are on single or three phase supply, and the VAT rate you are eligible for.
+Contact us for an accurate quote of installation costs for a Tesla Powerwall 2 at your home or business.

-The Tesla Powerwall is the cheapest home battery per kWh of storage capacity.
-It is possible to get cheaper batteries than the Tesla Powerwall, but they will store less electricity, and be able to supply less instantaneous power.
+It is possible to get batteries for less than the Tesla Powerwall costs, but they will store less electricity, and be able to supply less instantaneous power.
 Have a look at our range of batteries to make the comparison.